stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 ### Storage facade

-The bootstrapper also makes the `Storage` facade tenant-aware by suffixing the roots of disks listed in `config('tenancy.filesystem.disks')` and by overriding the roots in `config('tenancy.filesystem.root_override')`.
+The bootstrapper also makes the `Storage` facade tenant-aware by suffixing the roots of disks listed in `config('tenancy.filesystem.disks')` and by overriding the disk roots in `config('tenancy.filesystem.root_override')` (disk root = the disk path used by the `Storage` facade).

 The root of each disk listed in `config('tenancy.filesystem.disks')` will be suffixed.
 Doing that alone could cause unwanted behavior since Laravel does its own suffixing, so the filesystem config has the `root_override` section, which lets you override the disk roots **after** tenancy has been initialized: